Department of Homeland Security is going to have a press availability there.

 I think the whole thing is political.

-In fact, Jennifer, I found, and I've talked about it in this program, a story in the New York Times, either in the late 1800s or the early 1900s about climate change and how it was going.
+In fact, Jennifer, I found, and I've talked about it on this program, a story in the New York Times, either in the late 1800s or the early 1900s, about climate change and how it was going.

-This is before air conditioning, uh just the turn of the century with electricity.
+This is before air conditioning, just the turn of the central electricity.

-And even then, climate change, you can see in the way it was reported.
+And even then, climate change, you can see in the way it was reported, so many similar terms were used, even over 100 years ago.

-What I thought I think about climate change is is the best way to understand it is liberalism.
+What I think about climate change is the best way to understand it is liberalism.

 Climate change is the same.